Why To Some, Ideal Clients Aren’t The Mythical Creature Most Consider Them To Be

 Real precision comes from understanding who a specific objective fits.
 Not from creating content that’s one day telling someone how to build a website and the next, you’re giving them electrical installation advice.

 The best way to prove or debunk the ideal client theory is to test their existence.
 Create a voice that personifies the value of your services, and watch what happens when you use it.
-Then go a step futher when working with them to learn the characteristics that contribute to the smooth running of the project.
+Then go a step further when working with them to learn the characteristics that contribute to the smooth running of the project.

 What do you have to lose?